Ukraine's Maidan is eating itself: Saakashvili quits Odessa with all guns blazing

 So, how did it come to this?
 As I explained almost exactly a year ago, in these very pages, it’s all down to Misha’s reverse Midas touch.
 While the old Greek legend turned everything to gold, Saakashvili destroys whatever he puts his hands on.

 A Brief History of Failure

-Let’s be clear about Saakashvili.
+Let’s be clear about his record back home.
 This is a man who, in 2008, started a war with Russia.
-One he believed his former country of 4.3 million could win.
-It was the military equivalent of putting Dinamo Tbilisi up against Real Madrid and fancying their chances.
+He believed his former country of 4.3 million could win.
+It was the military equivalent of putting Dynamo Tbilisi up against Real Madrid and fancying their chances.
 Of course, Georgia’s forces were quickly smashed and as a consequence the country finally lost any chance of ever regaining its former territories in Abkhazia and South Ossetia.